StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Long
 - Unit: -
 - Is mutable: Yes
-- Description: The upper limit of the Compaction Score for a partition. `0` indicates no upper limit.
+- Description: The upper limit of the Compaction Score for a partition in a shared-data cluster. `0` indicates no upper limit.
 This item only takes effect when `lake_enable_ingest_slowdown` is set to `true`.
 When the Compaction Score of a partition reaches or exceeds this upper limit, all loading tasks on that partition will be indefinitely delayed until the Compaction Score drops below this value or the task times out.
 - Introduced in: v3.2.0

 ### Other